 If you're able to build your Lats up and proper development takes place, this is the muscle that will give you that V-Shape or V-like taper to your upper torso, and especially when viewing from the back.
 It sort of gives you that explosive look, and makes you appear broader than what you really are.
 If you combine expanded Lats with bulky shoulders, even a smaller framed person can start looking wide.
 Throw in some well-developed trapezius muscles, and you really will be ready to sport that "tank top" this year...

-Okay, now back to the main subject: If you are a beginner or have trouble lifting your body weight, pull-ups may not be for you - at least not at the moment.
-If you'd still like to work your Lats, you can always use the Cable Lat Pulldown machine and the pulleys used for arm rows... that is, if you own an exercise machine or have a gym membership, etc. And if you don't have access to any of this bulky equipment, there is still hope, as you can still use dumbbells for bent-over rows and so on.
+If you'd still like to work your Lats without pull-ups, you can always use the Cable Lat Pulldown machine and the pulleys used for arm rows, etc... that is, if you own an exercise machine or have a gym membership, etc. And if you don't have access to any of this bulky equipment, there is still hope, as you can still use dumbbells or a barbell for bent-over rows and so on.
+[Edit (2024): Actually, if you have an existing Power Tower or Power Rack, etc., attaching a cheap pulley system is no problem at all in today's world.
+They sell these attachments fairly cheap on Amazon nowadays.]

 I'm just not a fan of bent-over rows or the rowing motion in general.
-I mean really, if you want to perform this particular motion to build up the Latissimus dorsi muscle group (in hopes of widening your back), none of these cable pulleys or dumbbell rows would compare to getting in a small boat with paddles or a canoe weighted down with passengers and rowing the thing around a lake for hours and hours, several days a month.
+I mean really, if you want to perform this particular motion to build up the Latissimus dorsi muscles (in hopes of widening your back), none of these cable pulleys or dumbbell rows would compare to getting in a small boat with paddles or a canoe weighted down with passengers and rowing the thing around a lake for hours and hours, several days a month.
 Ha-ha!
 But seriously, rows work well for some people, I'd just prefer the paddle boat if I resorted to using the rowing motion in general, that's all.
 I must say, though, rows seem to be better at thickening the back muscles as opposed to widening them, although they can do both.
 BUT, the Lat Pulldown exercise and the Pull-ups using a weighted vest, seem to work better at widening this particular area of the back.

 As for the Cable Lat Pulldown exercise, since you can manually adjust the weight, it is great for the beginners who can't do enough pull-ups to amount to a workout and also for the advanced bodybuilders who find the pull-ups to be less than challenging.
 However, I can remedy that minor problem for the advanced folks, by recommending that you execute your pull-ups & chin-ups while training with a weighted vest.